BestTimesToVisit.com Logo

 Cross-Island Trek with a Local Guide

-Immerse yourself in the vibrant atmosphere of the Punanga Nui Market on a Saturday morning.
-Sample delicious local delicacies like 'ika mata' (raw fish salad) and tropical fruit smoothies, and browse unique handcrafted souvenirs and island-inspired fashion.
+Immerse yourself in the vibrant atmosphere of the Punanga Nui Market every Saturday morning.
+Sample delicious local delicacies like 'ika mata' (raw fish salad) and fresh tropical fruits, and browse unique handicrafts and pareus (sarongs).
+Arrive early to snag the best produce and enjoy the live music and cultural performances.

 See all 8 things to do →